Stormwater Quality Management

 What is Stormwater Runoff?

 Runoff is generated when water flows over pervious and impervious surfaces (paved streets, parking lots, building rooftops, lawns, etc.) and does not percolate into the ground.
 As cities grow and people move into new areas, we create more opportunity for runoff to be generated.
 Stormwater runoff is runoff associated with rainstorms, snowmelt and surface water drainage.
-Non-stormwater runoff is any runoff not entirely comprised of stormwater.
-Common sources of non-stormwater runoff are commercial and industrial wash water, sidewalk rinsing/cleaning, landscape irrigation and construction site discharges.
-Stormwater and non-stormwater runoff are often collectively referred to as stormwater pollution.

 What is a Watershed?

 A watershed is the total area of land from which runoff drains into streams, rivers and other bodies of water.
 Watersheds take many shapes and sizes, but all have one thing in common - they act as a drainage basin or catchment area that empty into a single body of water.
-The City of Ventura is located in three separate watersheds: the Ventura River Watershed, Santa Clara River Watershed and Ventura Coastal Watershed.
-Our local watersheds’ are beautiful and something to preserve.
-It is the responsibility of the community to keep our watersheds healthy and clean for generations to come.
+The City of Ventura is located in three separate watersheds: the Ventura River Watershed, Santa Clara River Watershed

 What is Stormwater Pollution?

 As stormwater and non-stormwater runoff flow over landscapes and impervious surfaces, it accumulates pollutants such as debris, chemicals, sediment and bacteria that can adversely affect water quality.
-This runoff flows through local creeks, rivers and lakes - eventually draining, untreated, into the ocean.
-Items like cigarette butts, pet waste, leaves, grass, oil, fast food wrappers, etc. belong in trash or yard waste bins, NOT in our local watersheds.
+This runoff flows through local creeks, rivers

 Why is Stormwater Pollution a Problem?

-What is the City doing to prevent Stormwater Pollution?
+What is the City doing to

 The City implements several programs aimed at reducing and eliminating stormwater pollution impacts.
 These programs vary from public outreach and education to business and commercial inspections.
 All stormwater programs share a common goal of improving, protecting and preserving local watersheds for the enjoyment of current and future generations.
-On a daily basis the City removes trash and debris from city streets and storm drain, inspects local businesses for pollution control measures, and works with construction sites to mitigate discharges of sediment and pollutants to the municipal separate storm sewer system (MS4).
-Additional projects and programs include the completion of the Hartman Drive Green Street pilot project, residential parkway bioswale program and monthly household hazardous waste collection program.
+On a daily

-The Ventura County Community for a Clean Watersheds as well as Ventura Countywide Stormwater Qualtiy Management Program websites contain publications, watershed protection tips, teaching materials and brochures for businesses and residents that focus on pollution reduction.
+The Ventura County Community for a Clean Watersheds as well as Ventura Countywide Stormwater Quality Management Program websites contain publications, watershed protection tips, teaching materials and brochures for businesses and residents that focus on pollution reduction.
 These websites contain great information for to all age groups on how to protect and enhance our local environments.
 Check out 10 quick and easy ways to protect our watersheds here.
 Want to get involved?
 Check out Volunteer Ventura for upcoming community events you can get involved with!